Symplectic fermions in general domains: The space of fields

 We note here that, as a representation of $\EnvSymFer$, the chiral logarithmic Fock space~$\ChiralFock$ is indecomposable \mbox{---$\GroundPartner$} is \mbox{cyclic---} yet reducible \mbox{---$\GroundPartner\notin(\EnvSymFer)\Ground$---}.

 The fermionic fields

 play a special role in the construction of the symplectic fermions CFT.
-In particular, they carry the algebraic structure of the theory as their Fourier modes, which is then exploited via extraction of OPE coefficients with other fields.
-They are called \term{currents} --- this name is justified below in Remark~\ref{rmk: currents derivatives of fermions}.
+In particular, within correlation functions, they carry the algebraic structure of the theory as their Fourier modes, which is then leveraged to bootstrap all the correlation functions of the theory.
+They are called \term{currents}---this name is justified below in Remark~\ref{rmk: currents derivatives of fermions}.

 In Figure~\ref{fig: ground states - chiral symalg}, we show visually the ground states and the currents, and their relations via current modes.